DrDonk/OC4VM/readme.md

 Power on and install macOS as normal.

-#### 3.3.2 Existing VM
+#### 3.3.2 Existing macOS VM
 Please follow these instructions to add to an existing macOS guest.

+1. Make sure the VM is shutdown.
-1. Copy the opencore.vmdk from the template folder to the existing VMs folder.
+2. Copy the opencore.vmdk from the template folder to the existing VMs folder.
-2. Use the guest settings to add the opencore.vmdk disk as a SATA drive.
+3. Use the guest settings to add the opencore.vmdk disk as a SATA drive.
-3. Boot to the firmware and select the OpenCore drive as the boot device.
+4. Boot to the firmware and select the OpenCore drive as the boot device.

+#### 3.3.3 Upgrading OC4VM VM
+To upgrade the exisitng OC4VM enabled VM you will need to do these steps:

+1. Make sure the VM is shutdown.
+2. If there are any snapshots they must be removed.
+3. Copy the new opencore.vmdk from the template folder to VM folder.
+4. (Optionally) There may be changes to the template VMX file you may want to add to the VM.
+You will have to check the differences and copy any changed lines you want to the existing VMX file.

 ### 3.4 VMware macOS Guest Tools
 OC4VM provides a copy of the VMware macOS guest tools [ISO](https://packages-prod.broadcom.com/tools/frozen/darwin/darwin.iso) images on the OC4VM boot disk.
 To install mount the file from /Volumes/OPENCORE/OC4VM/iso/darwin.iso inside the guest and install the tools.

-### 3.5 OC4VM Guest Tools
+### 3.5 OC4VM Guest & Host Tools
 There are some tools written specially for use in the macOS guest.
 They are documented in the [tools.md](docs/tools.md) file.